1 La Boqueria

 If you are looking for an accommodation nearby, check out our apartments near the beach!

-Llibertat Market is known for its more relaxed atmosphere and is the most popular one among locals.
-It’s located in Grácia, one of Barcelona’s most popular neighborhoods.
-The visitors really appreciate how clean and nice the market is, and also the high quality of its products.
+Llibertat Market is above all known for it’s more relaxed atmosphere and is the most popular one among locals.
+It’s located in Grácia, one of Barcelona’s most popular neighbourhoods.
+The visitors really appreciate how clean the market is; but it is also cared for the high quality of it’s products.
 The Llibertat Market has a perfect combination of small stores and a lunch counter.
 And of course, it offers all sorts of fruits, vegetables, fish and pulses.
 Enjoy!

 Address: Plaça de la Llibertat, 27, 08012 Barcelona